 The list below contains white edible flowers.
 While all of these are edible, some of these varieties are mainly used for external use in ointments because of their medicinal properties

 Chamomile or camomile is the common name for several daisy-like plants of the family Asteraceae.
 It has pure white petals and a yellow center and is native to Europe, Africa, and Asia.
-It is best consumed as a herbal tea but is also commonly used in soaps and ointments for its medicinal properties proven to help treat inflammation.
+It is best consumed as an herbal tea but is also commonly used in soaps and ointments for its medicinal properties proven to help treat inflammation.

 111. Double Diamond Pearl Yarrow

 Pearl Yarrow blooms with showy, 3/4 inch across, fully-double, pompon-like, pure-white flowers that are very attractive to bees and butterflies.
-Its country of origin is Texas in the united states, and it is best known as a medicinal plant but has a number of edible uses.
+Its country of origin is Texas in the United States, and it is best known as a medicinal plant but has a number of edible uses.

 112. Japanese White Dandelion

 This is a beautiful white-flowered member of the dandelion family.
 This species is specifically found growing wild in southern Japan.
 Every part of a dandelion can be eaten.
 The roots, leaves, and stems are all edible and also have medicinal properties.
 Dandelions are highly nutritious.
 They are rich in vitamins (A, C, D, E, and B), inositol, and lecithin.

 Another lovely variety with large, double-flowered, white Dahlia-like blooms.
 They are native to southern North America and South America.
 The flowers are edible, and the petals can be sprinkled onto salads and other dishes to provide some interesting color.

 114. Snow Princess Calendula